 - The Chief Technical Steward must be in attendance at an event one hour before the Technical Verifications are due to begin.
-He must inform the Clerk of the Course/FIM Race Director and CTI Delegate, if present, of his arrival. - The Chief Technical Steward must ensure that all technical stewards appointed for the event carry out their duties in a proper manner.
+He must inform the Clerk of the Course/FIM Race Director and FIM Technical Director, if present, of his arrival. - The Chief Technical Steward must ensure that all technical stewards appointed for the event carry out their duties in a proper manner.
 The Chief Technical Steward shall appoint the technical stewards to individual posts for the race, practices and final control. - Scrutineers can have different tasks, but the team of scrutineers must have a minimum of three persons.
-At least one person must be a holder of an FIM SENIOR Technical Stewards Licence.

-A minimum number of scrutineers is required according to the following:

-- Checking of documentation: one - Sound test, silencer marking: two - Machine weight: one - Machine inspection, helmet and clothing: two - The Sound Control Officer (SCO) must be holder of an FIM Technical Stewards' license.
-The Sound Control Officer (SCO) must be holder of a valid FIM Technical Steward's license, come with good knowledge and experience of the sound control and application of the test method. - The Chief Technical Steward must inform the Clerk of the Course/FIM Race Director of the results of the Technical Verifications.
-The Chief Technical Steward will then draw up a list of accepted machines and submit this list to the Clerk of the Course/FIM Race Director. - The Chief Technical Steward has the right to look/ inspect any part of the motorcycle at any time of the event. - All technical stewards shall be well informed and shall make sure their FMN has supplied them with all technical "updates" that may have been issued subsequent to the printing of the Technical Rules books.
+The FMNR Chief Technical Steward must be a holder of an FIM SENIOR Technical Stewards Licence and at least one Technical Steward must hold a FIM Technical Stewards Licence.
+A minimum number of scrutineers is required according to the following: - Checking of documentation: one - Sound test, silencer marking: two - Machine weight: one - Machine inspection, helmet and clothing: two - The Sound Control Officer (SCO) must be holder of a valid FIM Technical Stewards' license, come with good knowledge and experience of the sound control and application of the test method.
+The FMNR may propose the services from a special technician (acoustic engineer) if there is no FIM licenced Technical Steward available to act as SCO. - The Chief Technical Steward must inform the Clerk of the Course/FIM Race Director of the results of the Technical Verifications.
+The Chief Technical Steward will then draw up a list of accepted machines and submit this list to the Clerk of the Course/FIM Race Director. - The Chief Technical Steward has the right to look/ inspect any part of the motorcycle at any time of the event.

+• All technical stewards shall be well informed and shall make sure their FMN has supplied them with all technical "updates" that may have been issued subsequent to the printing of the Technical Rules books.

-77.04 FIM Permanent Technical Delegate
+77.04 FIM Technical Director